virtual/100daysofcode/index.md

 ----------

+## R3 Day 12: 2020-04-01 Wednesday

+Serialization of a User Object

+_To serialize an object means to convert its contents into a small key essentially that can then be deserialized into the original object.
+This is what allows us to know whos communicated with the server without having to send the authentication data like username and password at each request for a new page._

 ## R3 Day 11: 2020-03-31 Tuesday

 > Markdown links—someone once shared that "Brackets" comes before "Parenthesis" alphabetically, and I haven't screwed up creating a link since! 💙 (Thank you!)